 Part of doing your due diligence with a used car is taking it to a mechanic and having them do a complete inspection prior to you purchasing it.
 Any reputable seller should allow you to do that.
 Once there, have the mechanic check the coolant condition (as per above, they’re going to do this as part of the complete inspection you’re getting).
 If there’s debris in the coolant overflow reservoir, it’s a good sign it hasn’t been serviced like it should.

 One thing that won’t tell you a whole lot is the coolant color.
 It used to be that you could tell the condition of the coolant by the color.
 But the variety of coolants used in different cars is much greater now than in the past.
 So color isn’t going to tell you anything useful now.

 Suspicious Evidence of a Big Mechanical Fix

 Most used car sellers are honest people.
 But you get the few knuckleheads who really are trying to pass off their lemons.
 You’re not going to be one of those people, are you?
 So keep an eye out for anything that hints at a big mechanical fix that the car went through.
 It could be something as simple as popping the hood and seeing the engine compartment shining like a beacon of cleanliness.
 If you were suspicious, you’d probably put your ear up to the engine and you’d hear it whispering “hey buddy, I leak oil really badly.
 But you wouldn’t know it because I’m so clean!”

 As we said, buying a used car is a much better deal than buying an overpriced new car.
 But there are risks.
-The savvy buyer (which now means you because you’ve read this) can swing the odds of finding a good car firmly back in your direction by paying attention to a few of this suggestions.
+The savvy buyer (which now means you because you’ve read this) can swing the odds of finding a good car firmly back in your direction by paying attention to a few of these suggestions.

 Check out these other posts that are similar to this one: